westerndigitalcorporation/pt-tools/README.md

-Copyright (C) 2024, Western Digital Corporation or its affiliates.
+SPDX-FileCopyrightText: 2024 Western Digital Corporation or its affiliates.

 # <p align="center">Passthrough IO tools</p>

-This project provides the *ptio* command line utility to execute SCSI or ATA passthrough commands.
+This project provides the *ptio* library and command line utility to execute SCSI or ATA passthrough commands.

 ## License